Augugrumi/libris/README.md

 ## License

 This library is licensed under GNU LGPLv3.
-Credit goes to Davide Polonio and Marco Zanella.
+Credit goes to Davide Polonio, Marco Zanella and Federico Tavella.